Home

 Why we picked Greenhouse

-We've long found Greenhouse to be a formidable player in the ATS market, particularly for companies with global operations and/or value-structured, unbiased hiring.
+We've long found Greenhouse to be a formidable player in the ATS market, particularly in supporting the growth of SMBs with global operations and/or value-driven, unbiased hiring.
 Its job boards support 19 languages, while its resume anonymization auto-masks candidates' personal details.
-Remarkably, it's the only platform we've encountered that can parse resumes in 26 languages.
+Remarkably, it's one of the rare few platforms we've encountered that can parse resumes in 26 languages.

 PROS